Country of origin

 deflector.
 The M16A2 has been adopted by the US Army in 1982 and by the US Marine Corps in 1983.
-Soon it became the general improved version, fitted with Picatinny-type rail instead of the carrying handle, which accepts a variety of scopes.
+Soon it became the standard improved version, fitted with Picatinny-type rail instead of the carrying handle, which accepts a variety of scopes.
 A detachable carrying handle can still be installed.
 Weapon's trigger mechanism has a semi- and full-auto modes only;

 similar to the M16A3, however has a three-round burst mode instead of